My personal invasion of North Korea ended with a steaming plate of bulgogi, an ice cold bottle of OB Beer, and a Cuban cigar in 1998.

 No one with an understanding of the vulnerability of the South Korean capital would think any less of Moon Jae-in for doing so.
 Seoul’s 10 million residents are only 35 miles from the DMZ, putting them within the range of many of North Korea’s 14,000 artillery pieces and rocket launchers.

-The Congressional Research Office estimates 30,000 to 300,000 people would die in the first days of a conventional conflict between the U.S. and North Korea, which could quickly spread to China, Japan and Russia.
+The Congressional Budget Office estimates 30,000 to 300,000 people would die in the first days of a conventional conflict between the U.S. and North Korea, which could quickly spread to China, Japan and Russia.

 Trump could care less.

 Unlike most U.S. presidents, he’s not a smart man.
 Never been to war, never been a veteran, never been without, and never really suffered.
 Except from his own stupidity.